 PYTHON AND THE INTERNET OF THINGS HACK CHAT

 Opinions range about what the maximum-used programming language right now could be.
 However, it’s difficult to deny both the popularity and flexibility of Python.
-In almost 30 years because it became invented, it has grown from a niche language to a complete-blown development environment that appears to be anywhere nowadays.
-That consists of our loved microcontrollers now with MicroPython, and Adafruit’s CircuitPython, significantly decreasing the bar for access-level hackers and simplifying and rushing development for old palms, and offering a path to a Python-powered Internet of Things.
+In almost 30 years since it was invented, it has grown from a niche language to a complete-blown development environment that appears to be nowadays.
+That consists of our loved microcontrollers now with MicroPython and Adafruit’s CircuitPython, significantly decreasing the bar for access-level hackers, simplifying and rushing development for old palms, and offering a path to a Python-powered Internet of Things.

-The CircuitPython team from Adafruit Industries – Dan Halbert, Katti Rembor, Limor “Ladyada” Fried, Phillip Torrone, and Scott Shawcroft – will drop by the Hack Chat to answer all of your questions on Python and the IoT.
+The CircuitPython team from Adafruit Industries – Dan Halbert, Katti Rembor, Limor “Ladyada” Fried, Phillip Torrone, and Scott Shawcroft – will drop by the Hack Chat to answer your Python and IoT questions.
 Join us as we speak:

 How CircuitPython came to be;